Expo 58: USSR

 The Soviet pavilion was a large impressive building which was folded up and taken back to Russia when Expo 58 ended.
-There was a facsimile of Sputnik on display, which mysteriously disappeared and the USSR accused the US of stealing it.
 There was a bookstore selling science and technology books in English and other languages published by the Moscow Press.

+The exhibit featured a celestial mechanics display of the experimental Sputnik 1 and Sputnik 2 prototypes placed into orbit during the International Geophysical Year.
+The robotic spacecraft was low earth orbital satellite which debuted as the Sputnik 1 on 4 October 1957 for an international spectators observation from the surface of the earth.
+The spacecraft completed the geocentric orbit upon depleting the silver zinc battery capacity for an atmospheric entry of the earth's atmosphere on 4 January 1958.

-In the exposition there was also a model of Lenin the first nuclear icebreaker, and Soviet automobiles: GAZ-21 Volga, GAZ-13 Chaika, ZIL-111, Moskvitch 407 and 423, trucks GAZ-53 and MAZ-525.
+The exposition highlighted a model of the Soviet Union's watercraft vessel Lenin the first nuclear-powered icebreaker, and Soviet automobiles: GAZ-21 Volga, GAZ-13 Chaika, ZIL-111, Moskvitch 407 and 423, trucks GAZ-53 and MAZ-525.
 The Soviet exposition was awarded with a Grand Prix.

 United States

-The US pavilion was quite spacious and included a fashion show with models walking down a large spiral staircase, an electronic computer that demonstrated a knowledge of history, and a color television studio behind glass.
+The US pavilion was quite spacious and included a fashion show with models walking down a large spiral staircase, an electronic computer that demonstrated a knowledge of history, and a colour television studio behind glass.
 It also served as the concert venue for performance by the Seventh Army Symphony Orchestra under the direction of Edward Lee Alley.
 It was designed by architect Edward Durell Stone.
 It would also play host to the University of California Marching Band which had financed its own way to the fair under the direction of James Berdahl.
 The United States pavilion consisted of 4 buildings, one of which hosted America the Beautiful, a 360° movie attraction in Circarama made by Walt Disney Productions.
 The film would subsequently travel to the American National Exhibition in Moscow in 1959, and would find its first American audiences at Disneyland in Anaheim in 1960.